syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ## Creating a salesforce project

-Now that we have Salesforce configured, let's create a [Salesforce project](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_intro.htm) for our integration.
+Now you have have Salesforce configured, let's create a [Salesforce project](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_intro.htm) for our integration.

 In your preferred location, create a base directory for your Salesforce project.
 For example, you can create a directory named salesforceApp using the following command: